Rudd-O/qubes-shared-folders/doc/authorization-design.md

 We don't want the default policy decision-making service asking the customary allow/deny question, which would lead to confusion and bafflement when the user gets a second, more informative policy dialog later.

+## Corner cases

+* How do we deal with DispVMs?
+I think the reasonble thing to do is to prohibit always-allow access in those cases, since that could lead to intended access to a DispVM permitted today, but unintended access permitted to another DispVM (with the same random number) created months down the road.

 # Deliverables

 * Service `ruddo.AuthorizeFolderAccess` deployed with Qubes dom0 package.